 First, you should check all of their social media accounts: Facebook, Instagram, the works.
 When did they start posting?
 Facebook shows the date of when a page was created, while it’s easy to scroll through a brand’s first post on Instagram to check the same info.

 Next, take a good look at their website.
 Is it professionally-made?
 Are there weird and misplaced ads all over the place?
 Do they have trust signals, like a secure website seal, reviews, and proper information about their products?
-Always so you can be sure if you’re purchasing from a legitimate place.
+Always check reviews before buying online so you can be sure if you’re purchasing from a legitimate place.

 3. Consider payment methods